-Raised Chain Version 1
+Raised Chain Band Version 1

-Raised Chain Version 1
+Raised Chain Band Version 1

-Raise Chain Stitch version 1
+Raise Chain Band version 1

-Raised Chain Stitch version 1 is one of two versions and this tutorial is the first version.
+Raised Chain Band version 1 is one of two versions and this tutorial is the first version.
 The other version is listed here.
 Both create a raised but flat band that adds texture to a piece.
 They make a great edge to your work too!

 Raised Chain V1